Sign up

 5. Conversion Rate

-The email conversion rate counts how many recipients of your email took an action after opening it.
-Any action that results in a conversion, such as filling out a form or signing up for an event or purchase.
-There could be multiple conversion points in an email, and each one needs to be recorded independently.
+The email conversion rate counts how many recipients of your email took action after opening it.
+Any activity that results in a conversion, such as filling out a form or signing up for an event or purchase.
+There could be multiple conversion points in an email, and each must be recorded independently.

 The best indicator of how campaigns are doing, what is connecting with customers, and what is generating revenue is the number of conversions.
 It’s crucial to keep the client’s journey in perspective, though.
-Although conversions don’t often happen right away, your efforts haven’t been in vain.
+Although conversions rarely happen immediately, your efforts have been worthwhile.
 Emails and advertisements are constantly bombarding consumers.
 They occasionally require more messaging to move them through the conversion funnel, especially if it is tailored to them personally.

 6. Email Deliverability Rate

 100% email deliverability is a myth.
-Even if you use an effective email marketing tool, it does not mean that all your emails will reach the targeted recipient’s inbox (although, it may land into the spam box).
+Even if you use an effective email marketing tool, it does not mean all your emails will reach the targeted recipient’s inbox (although they may land in the spam box).

 There are a few things you need to take into account when calculating the email deliverability rate.

-• For instance, if 80% of your emails are opened by recipients, then 20% of them may not even exist.
+• For instance, if recipients open 80% of your emails, then 20% of them may not even exist.

 • Second, you must determine whether your deliverability rates have suddenly dropped.

-• Your email could be marked as “delivered,” but it could also end up in the spam folder.
+• Your email could be marked as “delivered” but also in the spam folder.

 When using a shared IP address rather than a dedicated IP, an ISP may occasionally add the sender’s email address to a blacklist.
-In this case, you need to identify and solve the issue immediately.
-The deliverability of your emails is influenced by a number of factors, but the best approach to keep it high is to follow anti-spam laws and follow the best email marketing practices.
+In this case, you must identify and solve the issue as soon as possible.
+Several factors influence the deliverability of your emails, but the best approach to keep it high is to follow anti-spam laws and the best email marketing practices.

 7. Bounce Rate